NithinJakrebet/cse478ec/README.md

 - Cheating or using AI-generated code is not allowed.

 **Dataset**
 You will use the provided `ufc.csv` dataset.
-This is a subset of the dataset `ufc-master.csv`: [(https://www.kaggle.com/datasets/mdabbert/ultimate-ufc-dataset?select=ufc-master.csv)]
+This is a subset of the dataset `[ufc-master.csv](https://www.kaggle.com/datasets/mdabbert/ultimate-ufc-dataset?select=ufc-master.csv)`

 The data includes attributes such as:
 - **Date** (fight event date)